guylil/todo-list-vuejs/README.md

 ## What do we have here?
 ```
-It's a simple To-Do web app with 3 different visual tools (Vuetify, Vue Material, )
+It's a simple static To-Do web app with 3 different visual tools (Vuetify, Vue Material, )
-In order to see each one of them just checkout to the specific branch
+In order to see each one of them just checkout to the specific branch.
 ```

 ### You can see them live at: